-I am Micaela, and am currently 15, but was diagnosed with non-HPV cervical cancer when I was 14 years old.
-I am currently on immunotherapy (Nivolumab) and have had radiation therapy, chemotherapy, and surgery.
+My name’s Micaela, and I’m 16 years old.
+I was diagnosed with non-HPV cervical cancer when I was 14, and I’m currently receiving immunotherapy (Nivolumab), and have had radiation therapy, chemotherapy, and surgery in the past.

-School and friends have been very supportive.
-Sometimes it has been pretty difficult.
+My friends have been very supportive of my situation.
+Sometimes, however, it has been pretty difficult.
 I missed the entirety of May in my eighth-grade year, along with the annual eighth-grade trip to Washington, DC.

 I love horse-back riding in my free time.
 I also enjoy hanging out with my friends at the movies and the mall.

 When I’m not doing schoolwork or hanging out with friends, I’m volunteering with my town’s first aid squad, where I am able to respond to calls and assist in patient care by taking vitals (blood pressure, oxygen levels, pulse rate), administering certain ‘medications’ (such as oxygen), and assisting in completing patient charts.
 I am planning on getting my state license as an Emergency Medical Technician in June of 2019.